The Mazda Kai Concept Could be the Mazdaspeed3 We’ve All Been Waiting For

 The Mazda Kai Concept is One of the Best-Looking Hatchbacks to Date

-While Mazda execs did not confirm anything about it, it is quite obvious the Kai Concept represents the next generation Mazda 3.
+While Mazda execs did not confirm anything about it, it is quite obvious the Kai Concept represents the next generation Mazda 3, and it also makes us hope we’re looking at the new Mazdaspeed3 as well.
 The concept does exactly what it’s supposed to: leave you longing for the production version.
 The Kai Concept takes some cool prospects from the RX-Vision we saw years ago and forms them into an approachable hatchback.
 The angry rear lights certainly remind us of the RX-Vision and at the front, a massive gaping mouth leans on slim and slick headlights which are even more aggressive even compared to the latest Mazda 3.
 These dramatic shapes and lines are contrasted by the clutter-free contours of the rest of the body.
 In essence, this car feels like a no-nonsense serious vehicle with the styling of an educated gentleman who isn’t afraid to be bold.

 Don’t think for a second it doesn’t have a properly powerful stance either.
 Mazda gave the Kai Concept properly flared fenders and wide, aggressive hips.
 These dramatic design cues may be sneaking hints at the next generation of the Mazda3, and we very much hope to see these features make the cut for the production model.